building-physics/refrigeration-system/database/README.md

 ## **License**
-**This is a work in progress**
-Will be distributed under the terms of the BSD-3-Clause license
+**This is a work in progress**  and is distributed under the terms of the BSD-3-Clause license